Advertising Manager Career Profile

-An advertising manager develops, implements, and manages the company's advertising strategy, both from a business, sales, and technical perspective.
+An advertising manager develops, implements, and manages a company's advertising strategy, both from a business, sales, and technical perspective.
 It is their job to Initiate and manage discussions and oversee sales with sponsors and agencies.
 They also spend substantial amounts of time negotiating agreements with outside sales representatives and are responsible for managing the development of sales materials, including media kits.
 They are also generally responsible for managing a group of advertising sales representatives.

 Typical Advertising Manager Tasks